Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Incredibly fast and keyboard-friendly
+- Beautifully fast and keyboard-friendly — this thing is snappy

 - Purpose-built for dev workflows